matn7/Google-Platform-Notes/systemdesign/BBG.md

 unavailable due to network partitions or other failures.
 * Users connect to the data center that is physically closest to them.

+**26. MTP (Simple Mail Transfer Protocol).**
+* The standard protocol for sending emails between mail servers.
+Role in Email System: Used to transfer emails from the sender's mail server to the recipient's mail server.

+**27. POP (Post Office Protocol).**
+* A protocol for retrieving emails from a mail server to a local client.
+* Downloads emails and typically deletes them from the server.
+* Role in Email System: Allows users to download emails to a single device.

+**28. IMAP (Internet Mail Access Protocol).**
+* A protocol for accessing emails on a mail server.
+* Keeps emails on the server and synchronizes across multiple devices.
+* Role in Email System: Enables users to access emails from multiple devices, keeping them stored on the server.

+**29. DNS (Domain Name System) - MX Records.**
+* DNS is a hierarchical and decentralized naming system for computers, services, or any resource connected to the Internet or a private network.
+* MX records are a type of DNS record that specifies the mail server responsible for accepting email messages on behalf of a recipient's domain.
+* Role in Email System: DNS servers, specifically MX records, are queried to find the correct mail server to deliver an email to a specific domain.

+**30. MIME (Multipurpose Internet Mail Extension).**
+* A standard that allows attachments and non-text content to be sent via email.
+* Role in Email System: Enables the inclusion of attachments like images, videos, and documents in emails.

+**31. HTTP/HTTPS (Hypertext Transfer Protocol Secure).**
+* The foundation of data communication on the web.
+* HTTPS is the secure version of HTTP, providing encrypted communication.
+* Role in Email System: Used for webmail interfaces and APIs, allowing clients to interact with email servers securely.

+**32. WebSocket.**
+* A communication protocol that provides full-duplex communication channels over a single TCP connection.
+* Role in Email System: Enables real-time updates and notifications for webmail clients.

+**33. Redis.**
+* An in-memory data structure store, often used as a cache, message broker, and database.
+* Role in Email System: Used as a distributed cache to store recent emails for faster retrieval.

+**34. S3 (Amazon Simple Storage Service).**
+* A scalable object storage service for storing large files.
+* Role in Email System: Used to store email attachments.

+**35. Elasticsearch.**
+* A distributed, RESTful search and analytics engine capable of solving a growing number of use cases.
+* Role in Email System: Used for indexing and searching emails, providing full-text search capabilities.

+**36. Kafka.**
+* A distributed, fault-tolerant, high-throughput streaming platform.
+* Role in Email System: Used as a message queue to decouple services that trigger reindexing from services that perform reindexing.

+**37. Log-Structured Merge Tree (LSM Tree).**
+* A data structure used in databases that optimizes for write-heavy operations by using sequential writes.
+* Role in Email System: Can be used to structure the index data on disk for a custom search engine, optimizing write performance.

+**38. Sender Policy Framework (SPF).**
+* An email authentication method designed to prevent spammers from sending messages on behalf of your domain.
+* Role in Email System: Helps to improve email deliverability by verifying the sender's domain.

+**39. DomainKeys Identified Mail (DKIM).**
+* An email authentication method that uses a digital signature to verify the sender and prevent email spoofing.
+* Role in Email System: Enhances email security and deliverability by confirming the email's authenticity.

+**40. Domain-based Message Authentication, Reporting & Conformance (DMARC).**
+* An email authentication protocol that builds on SPF and DKIM to provide a policy for handling emails that fail authentication checks.
+* Role in Email System: Provides a framework for email senders to indicate that their messages are protected by SPF and/or DKIM, and tells receivers what to do if neither of those authentication methods passes.

+***

 ## 25 - S3-like Object Storage.

 **1. What are the three main categories of storage systems?**